 I’m going to be honest here.
 I have never driven outside of the United States.
 The idea of having to navigate foreign signs, rules, or even a manual car immediately causes me to break out in a cold sweat.
 Add a foreign language or driving on the wrong left side of the road, and it’s an accident waiting to happen.
 Reading this, you might find it odd that I’m writing a post on the best Ireland road trip.

 With that lively introduction, it’s pretty obvious why I don’t take (m)any road trips abroad.
 I spend enough time in my car in Los Angeles and would rather let someone else take the wheel while I’m traveling.

 After spending nearly 6 months in Ireland a few years go, I came to realize that trying to see the country by bus or train was both expensive and inefficient.
-Lots of buses aren’t direct (unless you’re going from one major city to the other), and the tickets aren’t exactly budget friendly…especially if there are more than a couple of people involved in the trip.
+Most buses aren’t direct (unless you’re going from one major city to the other), and the tickets aren’t exactly budget friendly…especially if there are more than a couple of people involved in the trip.
 The train was simply not an option on my student budget.
 This is one of the few countries where a road trip isn’t just a friendly suggestion – it’s a downright necessity.
 Luckily, Ireland is beautiful and on the smaller side, so a road trip here is an enjoyable experience.

 2 Days / 2 Nights

 The DL: So you’ve arrived in Ireland, and chances are you’ve flown into Dublin…which is perfect, because this is where you should start your road trip.
 I recommend spending two days exploring Dublin before (affiliate link) renting your car.
 It’s really easy (not to mention cost-efficient!) to get around the city on foot or on the metro, so wait to get your wheels until you’re about to leave the city, and you’re ready to start the best Ireland road trip ever.